SohaT7/Movies-ETL/README.md

  The two DataFrames wiki_movies_df and kaggle_metadata are then merged into a new DataFrame movies_df.
 Unnecessary columns () are dropped from it.
 Missing values are filled in by passing in the DataFrame, Kaggle column, and the Wiki column into the fill_missing_kaggle_data() function.
 The DataFrame movies_df is then filtered to keep only specific columns and these are then renamed for consistency purposes.

-The resultant movies DataFrame can be seen below:
+The resultant movies_df DataFrame can be seen below:

 ![movies_df](https://github.com/SohaT7/Movies-ETL/blob/main/Images/movies_df.png)